Xilinx/Vitis_Libraries/vision/docs/src/include/isp_aio_api.rst

 The following table summarizes the performance of the ISP all_in_one in 1-pixel mode as generated using Vitis HLS 2023.1 tool on ZCU102 board.

-Estimated average latency is obtained by running the accel with 4 iterations.
+Estimated average latency is obtained by running the accel with four iterations.
-The input to the accel is a 12bit non-linearized full-HD (1920x1080) image.
+The input to the accel is a 12-bit non-linearized full-HD (1920x1080) image.

-.. table:: ISP all_in_one Performance Estimate Summary
+.. table:: Table: ISP all_in_one Performance Estimate Summary

     +-----------------------------+-------------------------+
     |                             | Latency Estimate        |